christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 Love, M.I., Huber, W., Anders, S. (2014) Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2.
 Genome Biology, 15:550.
 10.1186/s13059-014-0550-8

-If the shrinkage estimator apeglm is used in published research, please cite:

-    Zhu, A., Ibrahim, J.G., Love, M.I.
-(2018) Heavy-tailed prior distributions for sequence count data: removing the noise and preserving large differences. bioRxiv.
-10.1101/303255